 Start With Aerobics

 -Choose an aerobic activity you can do outdoors: You can walk, run, hike, bike, and play sports such as soccer or tennis.
 You can also try swimming if near a public pool, one in your complex or a lake!
-Over the weeks you can vary your aerobic activity per week.
+Over the weeks you can and should vary your aerobic activity per week.
 If you cannot leave your home you can also check out exercise videos.
 There are step aerobics, kick boxing or dance videos that you can choose from.

 - Some housework may also be considered as a form of aerobics.
 Get moving when you mow the lawn, shovel snow from your driveway, carry things up the stairs and the like.

-- You can also try jumping rope - this is a very simple and inexpensive way to get your heart pumping without having to leave the house.
+- You can also try jump rope - this is a very simple and inexpensive way to get your heart pumping without having to leave the house.
 It has also been shown to be one of the best ways to burn calories and works out many areas at once.
 It is a favorite exercise for boxers to help build dexterity.

 Exercises for the Upper Body